tomreece/pucauto/README.md

 Pucauto will start running and you'll see it driving Firefox and outputting text in the Terminal.

+**IMPORTANT:** You shouldn't click things or do anything in the Firefox window that Pucauto opens because Pucauto expects it to be in a very specific state.
+You can open a new Firefox window to surf the interwebs.

 ### Upgrading

 Pucauto is still under development and valuable new features are being added to